-3. Perform the MRI scan Instruction details Remove the sound processor and related accessories before entering the MRI room.
+2. Counsel the patient prior to scanning Instruction details Discuss the sensations the patient may experience during the MRI scan.
+Refer to Patient comfort on page 18.
+Explain to the patient how they will be positioned for the MRI scan.
+Refer to Patient positioning on page 18.
+3. Perform the MRI scan Instruction details Remove the sound processor before entering the MRI room.
 The sound processor is MR Unsafe.
 Note: Once the sound processor has been removed, the patient may no longer be able to hear.
-Apply the MRI Kit, if required, immediately prior to positioning the patient, to minimise discomfort.
-Follow the instructions in the Cochlear MRI Kit User Guide .
 Position the patient to minimise discomfort.
-Refer to Patient positioning on page 24.
+Refer to Patient positioning on page 18.
 Comply with the MRI machine conditions and SAR limits for the relevant implant models.
 Bilateral recipients may have two different implant models.
 Use the MRI safety information of the patient's implant model with the most restrictive MRI exposure requirements.
-Refer to section MRI machine conditions and SAR limits on page 26.
+For MRI scans on a body location away from the implant site, MRI safety information for the patient's implant model must still be followed.
+Refer to MRI machine conditions and SAR limits starting on page 19.
 4. After the MRI scan Instruction details Immediately after the MRI scan, check the patient status.
-Refer to Considerations after an MRI examination on page 40.
+Refer to Considerations after an MRI examination on page 21.

-Table 15: Patient management and MRI scan steps
+Table 11: Patient management and MRI scan steps